 Follows: Everyone in your people database the signed in person is following.

 Invoice: Create customer invoices payable directly through your website.
 The page processes payment.
 Create invoices for each customer - can include service time frame, items purchased, and discount percentage.
 When an invoice is created, an email is sent to the customer that includes a link to the invoice page allowing them to pay via your website.
 Includes printable PDF, auto-response emails to confirm payment and to notify customers if their payment failed.

 Leaderboard: Publish one or many leaderboards to recognize your stars.
 A container for leaderboards created under People > Leaderboards, which can include recognition for recruiting, twitter activity and political capital.
 You can also create a text and rich media introduction.

-Moneybomb: Supporters can pledge an amount to donate at a very specific time and recruit others to do the same.
-Turns a fundraising drive into an event.
+Moneybomb: Supporters can pledge an amount to donate at a specific time and recruit others to do the same.
+It turns a fundraising drive into an event.
 Includes the option of a custom introduction, autoresponses, auto-tagging, point person assignment, and notification emails for new pledges.

 Petition: The online activism stalwart.
 You can set a signature goal, collect comments, pictures, and people can choose whether to publish their signature on the site.
 The page includes advanced settings, point person assignment, email notifications of new signatures, optional auto-tagging, signatures through text keywords, and volunteer recruitment.
 You can also review your signatures, map supporters, and print out a PDF of your signatures.